 This commitment has been demonstrated in the recently approved National Social Protection Policy (NSPP), driven by the Federal Ministry and Budget and National Planning (MBNP) the budgetary commitment of five billion Naira annually by the Federal Government to Social Investments; and the design of the National Social Safety-Nets Project (NASSP).
 These commitments are aimed at dedicating national resources to improve the lives of the citizens of the country and strengthen the role of social protection in helping to distribute resources more broadly.
 In line with this and to ensure proper coordination and support to NASSP, the National Social Safety Net Coordinating Office (NASSCO) was established within the Office of the Vice President under the supervision of the Special Adviser to the President on Social Investment Program.
 One of the mandates of NASSCO is to set up standards to support Social Safety-Nets interventions in the country amongst others.

-The purpose of this year’s consultative summit is to promote more informed dialogue, using evidence to support targeted investments and positive changes in relevant social protection policies and programmes via advocacy, learning and sharing mechanisms.
-The specific objectives of SPECS-2018 Summit include:
+The purpose of this year’s consultative summit is to promote a more informed dialogue, using evidence to support targeted investments and positive changes in relevant social protection policies and programmes via advocacy, learning and sharing mechanisms.
+The specific objectives of SPECS-2019 Summit include:

 1. To deepen the government’s and other stakeholders’ awareness and understanding of the benefits of continuing investment in appropriate systems in the social protection sector in Nigeria.